winningproduct/learn-portal/content/5-build/06-visitor-behavior-analysis.md

 Following are the commonly used methods for visitor behaviour analysis.

 - Session Recording
-  - Session recording enables you to record user and visitor sessions on your website which is later analyzed to dig insights on how visitors interact with your website.
+  - Records user and visitor sessions on your website which is later analyzed to dig insights on how visitors interact with your website.
 - Website Heatmap
   - Heatmaps
-    - Heatmaps help you understand how people interact with your website pages, so you can find answers to business-critical questions such as 'why are my users not converting?' or 'how do I get more visitors to take action?'
+    - Helps to understand how people interact with your website pages, so you can find answers to business-critical questions such as 'why are my users not converting?' or 'how do I get more visitors to take action?'
 Using heat-maps, you can determine if people are;
       - Reaching important content or failing to see it
       - Finding and using a page's main links, buttons, and CTAs
       - Getting distracted by non-clickable elements